whispir/openapi/docs/Getting started/Test-your-API-connection.md

 # Resolving connectivity issues

-## HTTP 403 Forbidden or HTTP 401 Unauthorized
+## HTTP 401 Unauthorized or HTTP 403 Forbidden

-- You may be using an invalid API key
+- You may be using an invalid API key.
 - You may be using an invalid Authorization header, especially if you recently changed the password.
-If so, please use the tool above to build the new value to be passed
+If so, please use the tool above to build the new value to be passed.
 - If you can't log in it’s possible that your account isn’t active.
-Contact your Whispir Company Administrator
+Contact your Whispir Company Administrator.

 ## Other HTTP errors or no connectivity at all